 Section 6.
-Deriving the prosody of all-new declarative sentences default.
-Our account of the default prosody of Standard American and British English allnew sentences includes the representation of prosodic constituent structure, of prosodic prominence patterns, and of accent and edge tones.
+Deriving the prosody of all-new declarative sentences includes the representation of prosodic constituent structure, of prosodic prominence patterns, and of accent and edge tones.
 One part of the account specifies the relation between prosodic constituency and the morphosyntactic constituency of a sentence.
 The other shows how the phonology of Standard American and British English derives the distribution of tone and prosodic prominence as a function of prosodic constituency.
 While this is not the place to engage in detailed comparisons of competing accounts of default prosody, we will make sure that every part of our proposal is typologically well-motivated quite independently of information structure.
 In fact, there won't be, and there shouldn't be, any mention of any information structure notions in this section.

-In this section we will put a proposal on the table showing how prosodic representations of all new declarative sentences in Standard American and British English can be derived by
+In this section we will put a proposal on the table showing how prosodic representations of all new declarative sentences in Standard American and British English can be derived by default.
+Our account of the default prosody of Standard American and British English

-20. See e.g. the overviews in Arregi (2016) and Zubizarreta (2016).
+$^{^{20}}$.
+See e.g. the overviews in Arregi (2016) and Zubizarreta (2016).

-The sentence types we will consider will be 'pragmatically neutral' in that they do not make use of any of the non-predictable surface tones or tone combinations ('tunes', tonal morphemes) that are used in Standard American and British English to convey discourserelated meanings like speaker biases, for example (Pierrehumbert & Hirschberg 1990).
-The predictable pitch accents that appear with merely new constituents in Standard American and British English will be argued to be instances of meaningless predictable (epenthetic) tones such as are commonly found crosslinguistically.
+The sentence types we will consider will be 'pragmatically neutral' in that they do not make use of any of the surface tones or tone combinations ('tunes') that are used in Standard American and British English to convey a variety of discourse-related meanings (Ladd 1980, 2008, Pierrehumbert 1980, Gussenhoven 1983, 2004, Pierrehumbert & Hirschberg 1990, Bartels 1999, Truckenbrodt 2012).
+The predictable pitch accents that appear with merely new constituents in Standard American and British English will be argued to be instances of meaningless epenthetic tones such as are commonly found crosslinguistically.

-Our account assumes the three distinct levels of grammatical representation illustrated in 25(a) to (c).21
+Our account assumes the three distinct levels of grammatical representation illustrated in 25(a) to (c).
+21 a.

-- (25) Sarah mailed the caramels - a.
 Morphosyntactic output representation (MSO):

+(25) Sarah mailed the caramels

+'''

+[[Sarah]N]{NP}[[mail-ed]V[the[[caramel-s]N]{NP}]{DP}]{VP}]{Clause}

+'''

-$[[Sarah]N]{NP} [[mail-ed]V [the [[caramel-s]N]{NP}]{DP}]{VP}]{Clause}$ b.
+b.
 Phonological input representation (PI):